Garden Seed Giveaway

 Click on My Account to view your items checked out.

-On this page will be displayed items out, items on reserve, items lost, items on ILL, history of items checked
+On this page will be displayed items out, items on reserve, items lost, items on ILL, history of items checked out and any fines accrued.

-Be sure to log out when finish
+Be sure to log out when you finish.

 To use the Sunflower eLibrary, you must first have a valid library account with the Marion City Library.
 (To get an account call the library or stop by.)

-1. Search for Sunflower eLibrary in browser.
+- Search for Sunflower eLibrary in browser.

-2. To sign in, select Marion City Library from the drop-down list of libraries.
+- To sign in, select Marion City Library from the drop-down list of libraries.

 The Kansas Library eCard provides access to digital library services available to all Kansas residents regardless of location.
 Included in the services offered are Universal Classes.
 Universal Class offers over 500 online courses in more than 30 areas of study.
 Since Universal Class offers everything from Microsoft Excel to parenting skills, you’ll be sure to find something of interest to learn.
 These are actual online courses with an instructor, assignments, and lecture materials.
 Lecture materials can be both text and video.
 At the end of the course, students with a passing grade will be issued a certificate.
 Video audit is available on many courses so you can view materials without taking the full class (no certificate for this option).